magento/devdocs/_includes/install/web/install-web_4-customize-store.md

 Click **Show details** to display details about the dependency error.
 You can then do any of the following:

 * Select the **Skip dependency check for individual modules** to ignore the issue and continue with your installation.
 (Additional dependency checks are performed after you click **Next**.)
 * Resolve the issue by taking the action indicated by the message.

-{:.bs-callout .bs-callout-warning}
+{: .bs-callout-warning }
 Use <strong>Skip dependency check for individual modules</strong> with caution.
 We recommend against it because a typical reason for this error is you manually edited the [deployment configuration]({{ page.baseurl }}/config-guide/config/config-php.html).
 Editing the deployment configuration is not recommended because future Magento software updates can undo your changes.